corbanmailloux/corb.co/content/posts/esphome-parking-sign/index.md

 height=500
 caption="I didn't think to paint the backing board black until _after_ mounting these strips...">}}

-### Control Hardware and Software
+## Making it Smart: Control System

-I went with an ESP32 to control the sign with some basic MOSFETs for switching the walk/hand load.
+For the brains of the operation, I chose an ESP32 coupled with some basic MOSFETs to handle the power switching for the walk/hand signals.
+I soldered these components to a piece of perfboard and managed to fit it in some empty space within the housing.

-For the software, I'm using [ESPHome](https://www.esphome.io/) because it integrates easily into Home Assistant.
+{{< figure src="finished-internals.jpeg"
+alt="Internals of a pedestrian crossing light, with additional wires and a microcontroller wedges into the extra space." align=center height=500 >}}

+On the software side, I went with [ESPHome](https://www.esphome.io/), an excellent firmware framework that integrates seamlessly with Home Assistant.

 Using ESPHome's [light partition](https://www.esphome.io/components/light/partition.html) feature, I split the single addressable LED strip into a virtual `light` for each of the 14 segments, plus a `light` for each of the hand and walk signals.

 ```yaml